AryamanReddi99/Creature-Forest/README.md

 <p align="center">
 Fig 8.
 Payoffs identical to Doves/Hawks
 </p>
 Consider the Prisoner's Dilemma once more.
-The problem outlines a scenario where defection by both parties is a **Nash Equilibirum** - a stable state where no agent can improve their score with a unilateral change of strategy.
+The problem outlines a scenario where defection by both parties is a Nash Equilibrium -  a stable state where no agent can improve their score with a unilateral change of strategy.
 That payoff grid typically looks like this:

 <img src="https://github.com/AryamanReddi99/Creature-Forest/blob/master/Images/PD.png" width="300">